joshuaescoto/ai-legal-research-papers/README.md

-Summaries of ai and machine learning research papers.
+Summaries of ai and machine learning legal industry research papers.